Raw Crystalline Materials

 Crystal Structure: Monocrystalline/Polycrystalline

 Calcium fluoride (CaF2) crystals with high hardness, strong resistance to mechanical shock and thermal shock is good transmittance in UV, visible and infrared fields.
-ICalcium fluoride (CaF2) crystals are widely used in scientific and technological fields such as lasers, infrared optics, UV optics and high-energy detectors. ...
+ICalcium fluoride (CaF2) crystals are widely ...

 Specifications